Honda Civic (sixth generation): Trim packages and equipment (North America)

-Most trim packages had a standard AM/FM radio in the center dashboard with a backlit LCD display (except the CX which had no radio), but a slave cassette player or CD player was available through dealer-installed options and was installed in the forward portion of the console and was hidden from view when the cup holder was open.
-EX trims had the slave cassette player standard.
-Dealers also offered AM/FM cassette and AM/FM CD decks to replace the stock radio.
-All vehicles were equipped with four speakers (except for the EX coupe which included two extra tweeters located on the front doors), radio wiring (prep), and an antenna regardless of whether or not they had a radio.

 Si: The Civic Si returned to the lineup in 1999 (in Canada badged as an SiR), available only as a coupé.
 With the adoption of the VTi badge in Europe and the SiR and Type R badges in Japan for the sports variants of Civics, the Si became primarily a US-specific badge, a branding trend that would continue in subsequent Civic generations.
-Accelerating from 0-60 mph (97 km/h) in 7.1 seconds, the 1999 Civic Si featured a 1.6-litre DOHC VTEC B16A2 4-cylinder engine that made 160 hp at 8,000 rpm and 111 lbft of torque at 7,000 rpm.
+Accelerating from 0-60 mph (97 km/h) in 7.1 seconds, the 1999 Civic Si featured a 1.6-liter DOHC VTEC B16A2 four-cylinder engine that made 160 hp at 8,000 rpm and 111 lbft of torque at 7,000 rpm.
 While similar to the powerplant in the del Sol VTEC, the Civic Si saw some notable differences, which included a larger throttle body, improved intake manifold, strengthened connecting rods, low-friction/high-silicon pistons, a fully counterweighted crankshaft, and an exhaust system with larger-diameter piping.
 Due to its good fuel economy (27/31 city/hwy MPG), and a more popular coupe form, the trim package garnered a dedicated following in spite of its short production cycle.

-Changes from the standard Civic included stiffer, progressive-rate springs, stiffer front and rear anti-roll bars, and a tower brace, which contributed to a flatter-cornering ride.
-It was available with a 5-speed manual transmission only, the exhaust piping was upgraded to a 2 1/4 inch to reduce back pressure, standard equipment also including disc brakes all around.
+Changes from the Civic EX included stiffer, progressive-rate springs, stiffer front and rear anti-roll bars, and a tower brace, which contributed to a flatter-cornering ride.
+It was available with a 5-speed manual transmission only, the exhaust-piping diameter was increased to 2 1/4 inches to reduce back pressure, standard equipment also included 4-wheel disc brakes.
 Aesthetic exterior changes from the LX/EX trims were minimal, with the Si trim package featuring a lower-profile and wider 15-inch wheel/tire package, a subtle chin-spoiler, painted side sills, and Si badging.
 The Si would only be available in three exterior colors: Electron Blue Pearl, Flamenco Black Pearl and Milano Red.
 There are power locks, power windows, a CD player, cruise control, air conditioning, power moonroof, and tilt steering.
 For the interior, the sixth-generation Civic Si also had tilt adjustment for the bottom cushion, a leather-wrapped steering wheel, remote keyless entry, and red-faced instrumentation with Si branding.